Coronavirus: Current News on Weddings in the UK

 Although the General Register Office oversees all the UK Registrars, each local authority works independently so there are huge variations in the experiences couples are reporting from one district to the next.
 Others, including Westminster Registrars, have already made their buildings fully COVID-compliant.

-Once it has been confirmed that registry offices are COVID-secure, they will be able to start face to face meetings, including enabling couples to give Notice of Marriage.
-Remember that they will be doing this alongside their other important work registering births and deaths.
-Most will be prioritising those weddings due to take place in the next few months and completing as much paperwork as possible electronically before the face to face meeting.
+Once it has been confirmed that registry offices are COVID-secure, they will be able to start face-to-face meetings, including enabling couples to give Notice of Marriage.
+Remember, that they will be doing this alongside their other important work registering births and deaths.

 If you are wanting to have your wedding in the near future but your registrar has said they will be unavailable to officiate, we recommend speaking to a celebrant.
-While these ceremonies are not legally binding, they will arrange a beautiful, symbolic ceremony.
-Please do bear in mind, independent celebrant ceremonies are restricted to gathering guidelines in England and Wales and are not legally-binding ceremonies.
-Humanist celebrants are able to perform the ceremony within current guidelines.
+While these ceremonies are not legally binding in England and Wales, they will arrange a beautiful, symbolic ceremony and you can have the legally binding ceremony as soon as possible after.

-Please note, the above information may be affected by national lockdown restrictions, always check with your registrar for the most up-to-date information about giving notice of marriage during this time.
+Please note, always check with your registrar for the most up-to-date information about giving notice of marriage and having your ceremony during this time.

 Do I need to give Notice of Marriage again if it has expired?